-We believe that assessment must be integrated into the instructional program, and is as fundamental to good instruction as is lesson planning and teacher preparation.
-At VAHS, every instructional unit must have a clear final assessment to measure students' overall mastery of that unit as aligned to the CCSS taught in that unit.
-Additionally, every lesson must embed checks for understanding to inform the teacher about the student's skills and knowledge in order to help move the student towards mastery or the learning targets, or incremental goals leading to mastery of the larger CCSS.
+We believe assessment must be integrated into the instructional program, and is as fundamental to good instruction as lesson planning and teacher preparation.
+At VAMS, every instructional unit must have a clear final assessment to measure students' overall mastery of that unit.
+Additionally, every lesson must embed checks for understanding to inform the teacher about the student's skills and knowledge in order to help move the student towards mastery.
 Since units are connected to state standards, the assessments of those units align with state standards.